 Applicants to the CAS studentships are required to submit a research proposal.
-The research proposal must relate to the topic of urbanisation, as well one (or more) of the CAS priority research themes listed below.
+The research proposal must relate to both the topic of urbanisation and one (or more) of the CAS priority research themes listed below.
 Please note, priority research themes for ASCL may differ, and applicants targeting the two Leiden studentships are advised to consult guidance on the ASCL website.

 Borders and Infrastructures;

 If you select more than one of these themes, you will need to rank them in order of importance.